dRBreslove/Circle/Circle/README2.md

 # Position System and VR Features

+## Overview

+This document details the Position System (PosSys) and VR features of the Circle application.
+For general setup and basic features, see the [main README](README.md).
+For development and testing information, see the [Development Guide](README3.md).

 ## Position System (PosSys)

 The PosSys feature implements a unique 3D coordinate system called Continuom, which maps positions to both a 2D map interface and a VR space using the device's current location and orientation.

 ### Continuom Coordinate System

+The Position System uses a unique Continuom coordinate system that combines:
+- Device orientation data
+- GPS coordinates
+- Relative positioning
+- Real-time updates

 The Continuom system defines 8 unique positions in 3D space with perspective-based scaling, centered around the Heart.
 Each position name follows the pattern [Side][Front/Back][Up/Down], where:
 - Side is either Left (L) or Right (R)